 As for the design, the iX3 has a closed-off kidney grille with familiar Blue accents around the kidney, around the brand logo at the front and along the side skirts, and a diffuser element in the same colour as well.
 The concept is finished in Moonstone Silver matt exterior paint and is fitted with aerodynamically optimized light-alloy wheels.

-Powering the Concept iX3 is a fifth-generation electric motor with an output of over 200 kW/270 hp.
+Powering the Concept iX3 is a fifth-generation electric motor with an output of over 200 kW (272 hp).
 The 70 kWh battery is good for a range of over 400 km (249 miles) in the WLTP cycle.
 BMW said that the battery can be charged in just 30 minutes via fast-charging stations that generate up to 150 kW.

 The production version is expected to be revealed in 2021.
 The BMW Brilliance Automotive joint venture will produce the series-production version of the Concept iX3 in Shenyang, China.

-The company further said that the eDrive components are supplied by production facilities in Dingolfing (Germany), Shenyang (China) and Spartanburg in the US.
+The company further said that the eDrive components are supplied by production facilities in Dingolfing (Germany), Shenyang (China) and Spartanburg in the United States.
 The Dingolfing plant plays a lead role as the centre of expertise for electric drive systems.